trosie3/UofODataViz_Final_Project/README.md

 - Missed : Color2 more important than we would have guessed (in top 5 features), which kind of make sense and most animals probably are dual-colored.
 Fee was also lower than we would have thought though we didnt expect it to be a top feature.
 - Unsurprsed by: Most of the bottom half features.

+Suggestions based on our findings to perhaps improve the next challenge:
+- Have a description, not too long less than 200 words but also more than 40 seems to be key at the faster adoption speeds.
+- Have photos of the pet(s) between at least 3 images and up to 5 appears to be the ticket for faster adoption speeds.
+- Age matters the bulk of all pets regardless of speed were under 65 months, and there appears to be a correlation with adoption speed and age as age goes up so does length of time to adopt.
+Perhaps consistent photos/descriptions would help with older pets.
+- No video needed.
+One of the least important features so either not enough videos to fairly judge or videos aren’t needed thus a waste of resources.
+- Focus on the 'health' feature of the pet not necessary.
+If putting in description probably a ‘waste of words.’

 ### Limitations & Recommendations to improve
 Time
  - Given our 4 week project deadline, what we could perform and analyze was limited.
 If we had more time we could have: